msfjarvis/msfjarvis.dev/content/posts/building-static-rust-binaries-for-linux/index.md

 +++
-categories = ["rust"]
 date = 2021-10-17
-summary = "Some tips on building static binaries of Rust projects targeting Linux" slug = "building-static-rust-binaries-for-linux" tags = ["rust static linking", "rust static binary", "rust build static binary"] title = "Building static Rust binaries for Linux" socialImage = "uploads/rust_social.webp"
+summary = "Some tips on building static binaries of Rust projects targeting Linux" categories = ["rust"] slug = "building-static-rust-binaries-for-linux" title = "Building static Rust binaries for Linux" tags = ["rust static linking", "rust static binary", "rust build static binary"] socialImage = "rust_social.webp"
 +++

 Rust has supported producing statically linked binaries since [RFC #1721] which proposed the `target-feature=+crt-static` flag to statically link the platform C library into the final binary.
 This was initially only supported for Windows MSVC and the MUSL C library.
 While MUSL works for _most_ people, it